mk-1304/Half-Precision_FPU/README.md

 - Simple file-based interface for simulation across any HDL simulator
 - Can be extended to support pipelined FPU cores or 32-bit/64-bit operations

-**Note:** For the complete report, simulation results, and detailed module implementation, please reach out via email.
+**Note:** For the complete report, and detailed module implementation, please reach out via email.

 ## Author